+PART II.

-PART II LITERATURE
+LITERATURE

 The following Abstracts of Contributions to the Literature of the subjects discussed in Part I. were made in the first instance for my own use.
-It has occurred to me that they may be of service to others, as they bring the results of research within reach of those who may not have ready access to the original articles, and save time in reference for those who have the original articles within reach, but whose work obliges them to economise their hours for reading.
+It has occurred to me that they may be of service to others, as they bring the results of research within reach of those who may not have ready access to the original articles, and save time in reference for those who have the original articles within reach but whose work obliges them to economise their hours for reading.
 Further, they place readers in direct contact with the original sources of information, and allow us to present in the First Part a systematic account of the subject unbroken by the too frequent introduction of names.

-The literature up to the end of 1887 is arranged chronologically, and classified according to the order in Part I. The literature subsequent to 1887 will be found in the Appendix.
-To keep the latter within limits, I have confined myself to the explanatory text accompanying the various sections recently published and reproduced in the Atlas of Sectional Anatomy.
+The literature up to the end of 1887 is arranged chronologically and classified according to the order in Part I. The still more recent literature will be found in the Appendix.